chhuang-one/sqxclib/README.md

 ## Current features:
 1. User can use C99 designated initializer (or C++ aggregate initialization) to define SQL table/column/migration statically.
-   You can also use C/C++ function to do these dynamically.
+   You can also use C functions (or C++ methods) to do these dynamically.

 2. All defined table/column can use to parse JSON object/field.
    Program can also parse JSON object/array from SQL column.